yastn/yastn/docs/source/theory/tensor/basics.rst

 .. math::
     T = \sum_{abc...ijk...} T^{abc...}_{ijk...} e^ie^je^k...e_ae_be_c...

-YASTN refers to individual spaces :math:`V` as `legs`.
-In graphical notation the shapes represent tensors, while legs correspond to lines emerging from these shapes
+YASTN refers to individual vector spaces :math:`V` as `legs` representing designated index of a tensor.
+In graphical notation the shapes represent tensors, while lines protruding from these shapes are `legs` corresponding to individual spaces.

 ::